Making the healthiest choice possible

-Let’s be realistic, unless you live in a pristine area, 100% organic foods don’t exist, not because of a failure on the part of the growers, but because of nature.
+Let’s be realistic, unless you live in a pristine area, 100% organic foods don’t exist; not because of a failure by the growers, but because of nature.
 Wind and rain don’t discriminate where they fall.
 And our air and water are so polluted that these chemicals affect organic crops as well.

 However, it’s still important to choose organic, whenever you can!

 If I can’t find organic versions of the healthy foods I love, especially certain grains and legumes, then I look for a Non-GMO version.

 Today, nearly 88% of all corn planted in the U.S. is genetically modified.
 This means that many processed products have genetically modified corn in it.
 Like breakfast cereals, corn flour products such as chips and tortillas, soups and condiments.

 Using genetically modified crops hasn’t been around long enough to clearly be linked to serious health issues.
 That’s why many people are still on the fence about its dangers.

 But let’s think about this.
 Our body has eaten the same foods for hundreds of thousands of years.
 It knows how to digest these foods.
 How can we not question its ability to digest and absorb foods that have been genetically modified??
 Look at all the people developing a sensitivity to wheat (gluten) that has been super hybridized over the years!

 My client Casey has horrible gut issues whenever she eats bread in the US, but when she travels to France, she can eat all the croissants and baguettes she wants and never have one outbreak!
 The quality of the wheat used matters.